 Marijuana's Effects on the Brain and the Mind

-Although people often say that one cannot overdose on marijuana, this is incorrect.
+Although people often say one cannot overdose on marijuana, this is incorrect.
 An overdose means that one has taken an excessive and dangerous dose of a drug.
-While a marijuana overdose is not life-threatening, it is possible to take too much of it at once and get adverse reactions.
+While a marijuana overdose is not life-threatening, taking too much of it at once and getting adverse reactions is possible.
 Here are some of the effects that can happen during a marijuana overdose:

 - Changes in mood